polie94/DWL_DWH_Paulina/Data Warehouse/readme.md

 ### star_dim_date, star_dim_city, star_fact_gun
 authored by: Paulina Zal
 Here the data from data lake are transformed to  DWH built in star schema.
+The credentials needs to be specified in lambda function environmental variables.
 All files are run after the processes in the Data Lake are done:

 star_dim_date.py